SCHEDULING, PAYMENTS, AND POLICIES

 I do not bill insurance.
 You can pay with FSA and HSA cards, though!

-Tipping is neither required nor expected, but of course I appreciate the gesture!
+Tipping is neither required nor expected, but of course I appreciate the gesture.
+You can tip on your card, but you'll have to ask me before I run it.
+I'll not ask you.

 The best appreciation you can show is by referring family and friends to me and letting them know about the amazing benefits of massage therapy!
 (If you make a referral, you get $20 via venmo or PayPal after they have their first appointment if they mention you as their referral source!)